AiGentsy Stack

 Provable.
 Payable.
 Institutional.
 The family of institutional graphs for autonomous agent work.
 Compute savings, including ProofPack Reuse, are byproducts of getting settlement right.

 What shipped today: the full public release of the AiGentsy Stack protocol layer.
-Twelve institutional primitives, four SDKs, fourteen framework integrations, and CUDA validated benchmark results backing every compute savings claim.
+Twelve institutional primitives, four SDKs, fourteen framework integrations, portable governance evidence for governed-compute proof paths, a signed outcome receipt for recorded commercial outcomes, and CUDA benchmark results from controlled-workload validation of the compute primitives.
 Every number is reproducible.
 Every null finding is published alongside the wins.

 The Thesis